petr-k/petr-k.github.io/_posts/2019-01-06-kubernetes-tips-and-tricks-part-1-kubectl.md

 tiller-deploy-6995d897d4-6b4xj             gcr.io/kubernetes-helm/tiller:v2.9.1
 ```

-Notice that you do not need concern yourself with iterating over `List`s, since the
+Notice that you do not need concern yourself with iterating over `List`s here, since the
 JSONPath used with `custom-columns` format already operates on individual items.

 ## Conclusion